See how you can makeover a custom Little Tikes Cozy Coupe car (for boys or girls) with simple cleaning and spray paint!

-I allowed this all to dry overnight before reassembling.
+I allowed this all to dry overnight before reassembling it.

-Step 6: Touch up paint and remove unwanted paint.
+Step 6: Touch up the paint and remove unwanted paint.

 Once the main panting was done, I went around and touched up little spots that hadn't gotten paint.
 This was mostly around the steering wheel and eyes...just carefully tape those and use tiny squirts of paint to fill in the gaps.